 Given the enormous differences between private refinancing and federal consolidation, it shouldn’t be much of a surprise that starting each process is dramatically different.

 Federal Direct Consolidation – The Department of Education handles all federal student loan consolidation requests.
 Borrowers can start the consolidation by applying through this portal from the Department of Education.
 Completing the application usually takes less than half an hour.
-However, it usually takes several weeks or even months before the Department of Education finalizes everything.
+However, the full process takes several weeks or even months before the Department of Education finalizes everything.

 Consolidating AidVantage Loans